 - Inclusive: The City designs engagement processes that allow all community members a reasonable opportunity to contribute and to develop a balanced perspective.
 The City builds relationships with stakeholders by using a range of activities to engage diverse participants.

-- Early Involvement: The City involves community as early as possible in the engagement process so stakeholders have time to learn about the issue and actively participate.
+- Early Involvement: The City involves the community as early as possible in the engagement process so stakeholders have time to learn about the issue and actively participate.

 - Access to Decision Making: The City designs processes that will give participants the opportunity to influence decisions.

 - Coordinated Approach: The City coordinates community engagement activities to use community and City resources effectively.

 - Transparent and Accountable: The City designs engagement processes so that stakeholders understand their role, the level of engagement and the outcome of the process.

 - Open and Timely Communication: The City provides information that is timely, accurate, objective, easily understood, accessible, and balanced.

-- Mutual Trust and Respect: The City engages community in an equitable and respectful way that fosters understanding between diverse views, values, and interests.
+- Mutual Trust and Respect: The City engages the community in an equitable and respectful way that fosters understanding between diverse views, values, and interests.

 - Evaluation and Continuous Improvement: The City evaluates engagement activities to ensure engagement processes are effective.

 Community Engagement Team responsibilities